tsl-html-css/Hogwarts/README.md

 ## General requirements

 * First do a wireframe/sketch.
+Take a picture and include the picture in your repo.
 * Bootstrap is optional.

 ## Nav